elijahrona/Elijah-Rona-ML-Journey/analysis-with-regular-expressions-regex.md

 hope to get every better at it.

-For a very long time now, I have come across but avoided Regular Expressions (ReGex) because while the application seems very cool, ReGex looked difficult when I first saw it.
+For a very long time now, I have come across but avoided Regular Expressions (RegEx) because while the application seems very cool, RegEx looked difficult when I first saw it.

-Well, there’s no way I can avoid ReGex, so I had to study it.
-However, I am realizing that I love ReGex and it is more like my most favorite part of analysis now as I can now analyze the inner parts of any dataset with strings.
+Well, there’s no way I can avoid RegEx, so I had to study it.
+However, I am realizing that I love RegEx and it is more like my most favorite part of analysis now as I can now analyze the inner parts of any dataset with strings.

-Let’s get to it as I hope to share my knowledge of ReGex with you through this notebook… \## Loading the Libraries
+Let’s get to it as I hope to share my knowledge of RegEx with you through this notebook… \## Loading the Libraries

 ``` r